zephyrproject-rtos/zephyr/samples/subsys/mgmt/updatehub/README.rst

 For IEEE 802.15.4 needs add ``overlay-802154.conf``.
 This requires two nodes: one will be the host and the second one will be the device under test.
 The validation needs a Linux kernel >= 4.9 with all 6loWPAN support.
-The start point is try reproduce the Zephyr :ref:`wpanusb-sample`.
+The start point is try reproduce the Zephyr :zephyr:code-sample:`wpan-usb`.
 It is out of scope at this moment provide support since it is experimental.
 The gateway was tested with both native linux driver and ``atusb`` and with ``wpanusb`` sample.